Lamberto Zannier: Biography

-Previously, from June 2008 to June 2011, Zannier served as the United Nations Special Representative for Kosovo and Head of the United Nations Interim Administration Mission in Kosovo (UNMIK), with the rank of UN Undersecretary-General.
+Previously, from June 2008 to June 2011, Zannier was the United Nations Special Representative for Kosovo and Head of the United Nations Interim Administration Mission in Kosovo (UNMIK), with the rank of UN Undersecretary-General.
 He was appointed to this position by UN Secretary-General Ban Ki-moon in June 2008.
+In this capacity, he held, on behalf of the Secretary General, a negotiation between Belgrade and Pristina, which resulted in an agreement on Kosovo (unanimously endorsed, for the first time in a decade, by the UN Security Council) which opened the door for the deployment of a EU rule of law mission (EULEX).
+Between 2002 and 2006, he was Director of the Conflict Prevention Centre of the Organization for Security and Cooperation in Europe in Vienna.
+In this capacity, he managed more than 20 civilian field operations in Europe and Central Asia.